Updated June 30, 2017

 Charlene Bearhead has spent her career as an educator sharing the truth of Canada’s residential school system and its devastating impact on generations of First Nations, Métis and Inuit peoples.
-As Canada kicks off celebrations for the 150th anniversary of Confederation, Bearhead, now the Education Lead for the National Centre for Truth and Reconciliation at the University of Manitoba, shares her thoughts on why it’s more important than ever for Canadians to engage with the reconciliation process.
+As Canada kicks off celebrations for the 150th anniversary of Confederation, Bearhead, formerly the Education Lead for the National Centre for Truth and Reconciliation at the University of Manitoba and now the Education Coordinator for the National Inquiry of Murdered and Missing Indigenous Women and Girls, shares her thoughts on why it’s more important than ever for Canadians to engage with the reconciliation process.

 On her role with the NCTR